Koredotcom/docs/docs/xo/channels/call-properties.md

 * Standard Responses
 * Welcome Message

+!!! note
-**Note**: Most settings are the same for all nodes, with a few exceptions.
+Most settings are the same for all nodes, with a few exceptions.